 Ms. Emily started dancing at the age of 4.
 Throughout the years she has studied contemporary, jazz, hip hop, modern, lyrical, tap, ballet, and pointe.
 Ms. Emily competed at regional dance competitions in high school with her studio.
 She was a member of the Kutztown University Varsity Dance team, as well as West Chester University’s Dance Company.
 Ms. Emily has a passion for music and choreography and has received many choreography awards over the years for her pieces.
 She has performed with live local musicians as well as internationally.
 Ms. Emily traveled to Ladek Zdroj, Poland in 2013 where both performed and brought her choreography to the Miedzynarodowy Festiwal Tanca.
 Ms. Emily attends the Dance Teacher Summit annually to stay updated on teaching methods and bring back new ideas to the studio.

-Ms. Beth's dance experience started at the young age of 3 where she attended a school of ballet.
-Through the years, she was introduced to other genres such as jazz and tap.
-I continued studying ballet 4 days a week through my teen years.
-As an adult, Ms. Beth has continued my ballet education and tried out new styles such as hip hop.
+Ms. Beth's started taking ballet classes at the age of three.
+Through the years, she was introduced to other genres such as jazz and tap but continued studying ballet four days a week through her teen years.
+As an adult, Ms. Beth continues her dance education in genres such as ballet and hip hop.
 As a teacher, she loves sharing what she has learned and helping children discover the magic of dance.
 She is very serious about the safety in learning correct form believing it is crucial to teach correctly from the very beginning.
 Ballet will always be her passion, but she has grown to love and appreciate other genres as well.
 As a mother, one of the most memorable days was dressing her daughter for her first dance class.
-That was 8 years ago and the experience since that day has been nothing short of magical.
-It is exactly what any parent would want.
-We share a love for something, and now Ms. Beth get to watch her surpass my abilities and grow in the new world of dance.
-She is grateful and proud to be part of this community that respects the foundation of dance, while also being open to the latest developments.
+That was years ago, and the experience since that day has been nothing short of magical.
+With their shared love for dance Ms. Beth gets to watch her daughter surpass her abilities and grow in the new world of dance.
+Ms. Beth is grateful and proud to be part of the Stage Stars community which respects the foundation of dance, while also being open to the latest developments.

-Hi I am Ms. Lexi!
-Ms. Lexi has been dancing since she was 3 years old with Ms. Angie.
-She learned a variety of styles over the past 20 years and continues to train.
-She starting competing on the HAC performance team when she was 13 and continued until she turned 18.
-Ms. Lelxi graduated from Deltech with my Associate's degree in Early Childhood Education in 2017.
-She graduated from the University of Delaware in the spring of 2019 and has received her Bachelor’s degree in Early Childhood Education with a dual certification in Special Education.
+Ms. Lexi has been dancing since she was three years old with Ms. Angie.
+She learned a variety of styles, such as ballet, tap, jazz, lyrical and hip hop during the past 20 years and continues to train.
+She started competing with the Stage Stars Dance Company when she was 13 and continued until she turned 18.
+Ms. Lexi graduated from Delaware Technical Community College with an Associate's degree in Early Childhood Education in 2017.
+She graduated from the University of Delaware in the spring of 2019 and has received her Bachelor’s degree in Early Childhood Education with a dual certification in Special Education

-Ms. Jennifer started dancing at 5 and fell in love with jazz and tap.
+Ms. Jen started dancing at age five and fell in love with jazz and tap.
 In high school, Ms. Jen was a “drama geek” and not only participated in the school plays but also the competitive forensics team.
 She also was on the marching band Danceline, which brought her to march in parades in Disney World and London, England.
 In college, she participated in a modern dance company.
-Life got in the way, and she left the dance for several years, but the passion always remained.
-Ms. Jen was thrilled to rejoin the dance world a few years ago when her youngest daughter started dancing at HAC.
-Ms. Jen lives in Hockessin with her husband, 3 children, and dog.
+Life got in the way, and she left the dance for several years, but her passion for dance always remained.
+Ms. Jen was thrilled to rejoin the dance world a few years ago when her youngest daughter started dancing at Stage Stars.
+Ms. Jen lives in Hockessin with her husband, three children, and dog.
 By day she is a Compliance Analyst at a large insurance company.
-Dance keeps her young and is teaching classes are her favorite hours of the week.
+Dance keeps her young, and the time she spends teaching dance classes are her favorite hours of the week.